kumare3/awsflyteplugins/README.md

 ### SDK plugin flytekit.
-The default flyte sdk is flytekit (python) and in this example we implement a python flyte spark task.
+The default flyte sdk is flytekit (python).
+In this example we implement a python flyte SagemakerXgBoostOptimizer task.

 ### Bundling dependencies